 In addition, regardless of the construction activity at the Whitty Building, pedestrian access had to remain open at all times and, similarly, many services such as medical air, IT, hydrant water, fire and security alarms for surrounding buildings had to remain operational.
 To minimise risk to the safety of patients, staff and families, unplanned service interruptions could not be tolerated.
 Therefore, Aurecon implemented various mitigation strategies throughout the complex project, which required the Principal Contractor and Mater resources to be on-call to respond immediately to any interruption to a critical service.

 Aurecon also assisted and supported Mater in establishing regular forums relating to each workface, whereby affected users would meet with the contractor and project team to understand upcoming works, their likely impact, and a workaround solution.
 The forums were a critical communication element in ensuring no unplanned interruptions or unsafe situations arose.

 Despite the challenges presented, Aurecon, through the implementation of careful scope and change control processes, robust communication and coordination processes, and in conjunction with the consultant team, worked with Mater to patiently and logically progress through their internal approval processes to preserve the vision and intent for the project.

-The Whitty Building is now home to exceptional spaces that are facilitating collegiate and collaborative interaction for 400 students and 65 teachers in a state-of-the-art environment, which allows for high quality theoretical and clinical simulation teaching incorporating the latest technology.
+Completed June 2017, the Whitty Building is now home to exceptional spaces that are facilitating collegiate and collaborative interaction for 400 students and 65 teachers in a state-of-the-art environment, which allows for high quality theoretical and clinical simulation teaching incorporating the latest technology.

 Dr Shane Kelly, Mater Group Chief Executive Officer, said at the opening of the redeveloped Whitty Building: